QuadeCSquared/blackholeSim/README.md

 ### Simulating a Schwarzschild Black Hole: Part 2 — The Accretion Disk
 The following guide served as the core basis of the project: https://medium.com/@cadenmarinozzi/simulating-a-schwarzschild-black-hole-part-2-the-accretion-disk-ff96f677e49c

+### Simulating a Schwarzschild Black Hole: Part 3— Adding Texture to the Disk
+The following guide served as the core basis of the project: https://medium.com/@cadenmarinozzi/simulating-a-schwarzschild-black-hole-part-3-adding-texture-to-the-disk-7a5725f72808

 ### fall2025csci445 Gitlab Repository
 https://gitlab.com/coloradomesa_cs/csci445fall2025/karl/-/tree/main?ref_type=heads